Isle of Wight Guru

 10. The Barnsley Trail, Seaview (3.5 miles)

-The stretch of coastline between Ryde and Bembridge is very nice, but a circular walk which covers the whole of that coast is a bit too far for this guide.
+The stretch of coastline between Ryde and Bembridge is very nice, but a circular walk covering the whole of that coast is a bit too far for this guide.

 A shorter circular walk which covers a nice part of the East Wight is the Barnsley trail around Seaview and Nettlestone.
 The walk is pretty much adjacent to the St Helen's and Priory Bay walk featured earlier, so you could attempt to combine them with a bit of map studying.